 Treatments for knee pain can often start with the relatively simple forms of weight loss and gentle exercise.
 As the knee is the main weight bearing joint, carrying extra weight will increase the strain that the joint is under on a daily basis.
 Gentle forms of exercise which are low impact, such as swimming, can help to reduce stiffness and improve the movement of the joint.
 Many people will be recommended to see a physiotherapist who can provide a home exercise programme with small, manageable movements to be carried out daily, sometimes with the addition of heat or ice packs which can aid blood flow to the area and encourage your body's natural healing process.

 Dr Stephen Humble of the London Interventional Clinic has treated many patients successfully who have suffered from knee pain.
-Working from 4 different clinic locations we can arrange a consultation for you quickly and conveniently, during which your symptoms and potential causes for your pain would be discussed and a treatment plan suggested.
-Most forms of treatment can be carried out within our clinics, including the hugely beneficial hyaluronic acid injections, allowing you to return to a pain free, active lifestyle.
+Working from several different clinic locations across London, we can arrange a consultation for you quickly and conveniently, during which your symptoms and potential causes for your pain would be discussed and a treatment plan suggested.
+Most forms of treatment can be carried out within our clinics, including the popular hyaluronic acid injections, allowing you to return to an active lifestyle.